How London fails modest earners and what should be done about it

 With the Integration Commission reporting that London is proportionally less integrated than the rest of the UK, we look at the factors shaping London's neighbourhoods.

-Centre for London brings together panels at the Labour, Conservative and Lib Dem conferences to discuss police interaction with London's young people.
+Centre for London brings together panels at the Labour, Conservative and Lib Dem conferences to discuss relations between urban police and young people across the country.

 - Local Owners: Promoting Employee Ownership Locally